Where to get bus maps and timetables

 Combined bus & rail cards

-If you're traveling by train to/from many Tees Valley stations then you can buy a rail PLUSBUS ticket [external link].
+If you're traveling by train to/from a Tees Valley station then you can buy a PLUSBUS ticket here - www.plusbus.info/home.

 Multi-operator bus travel

-If you are travelling between our towns by bus you might need to hop on and off buses run by different bus companies.
+Need to hop on and off buses ran by different bus companies?

-The Smartzone TeesRider pass allows unlimited bus travel on buses run by Arriva North East, Go North East and Stagecoach in the Tees Valley.
+The Smartzone TeesRider pass allows unlimited bus travel on buses ran by Arriva North East, Go North East and Stagecoach in the Tees Valley.

 With family tickets available, it can also be a cheaper option for a family day out.

-- On the bus – many tickets can be purchased directly from the driver when you board the bus, including standard single and return tickets; daily and weekly passes; and family saver tickets.
+- On the bus – directly from the driver; single, return, daily and weekly tickets as well as family saver tickets.

-- Online – high-value tickets like monthly and annual season tickets can be purchased directly from many bus operator websites.
+- Online – monthly and annual season tickets from most bus operator websites.

-- On your mobile – selected tickets can be bought through mobile ticketing, including weekly, monthly and annual season tickets, student and family saver tickets at a discount.
+- On your mobile – weekly, monthly and annual season tickets as well as student and family saver tickets at a discount.

-For ticketing, timetable and journey planning by bus visit the Connect Tees Valley website [external link].
+For ticketing, timetable and journey planning by bus, visit - www.connectteesvalley.com.

 Lose weight and get fit